@arkade-os/sdk Documentation - v0.4.21

 const seed = mnemonicToSeedSync(mnemonic)

-const identity = SeedIdentity.fromSeed(seed, { isMainnet: true })
+const identity = SeedIdentity.fromSeed(seed)

 // Or with a custom output descriptor

-const identity2 = SeedIdentity.fromSeed(seed, { descriptor })
+const identityWithDescriptor = SeedIdentity.fromSeed(seed, { descriptor })

 // Or with a custom descriptor and passphrase (MnemonicIdentity)

-const identity3 = MnemonicIdentity.fromMnemonic(mnemonic, {
+const identityWithDescriptorAndPassphrase = MnemonicIdentity.fromMnemonic(mnemonic, {

 descriptor,